dyfet/babylon/README.md

 # What is Babylon?

-The Babylon project is a re-creation of many of my original PBX network integration tools from the early 1990's, in go.
-Many of these were originally written in C for QNX, and then ported to Linux.
-This will eventually include the F9600 mml server, a Panasonic PAPI DBS server, an smdi server, the SPO256 speaker, cdr logging servers, a cdr collection server, and other odd things.
+The Babylon project is a re-creation of some of my original PBX network integration tools from the early 1990's and supporting services for SIP telephony PBX systems, written in go.
+Some of these were originally written in C for QNX, and then ported to Linux.
+This will eventually include the F9600 mml server, a Panasonic PAPI DBS server, an smdi server, the SPO256 speaker, cdr logging servers, a cdr collection server, and other odd things, as well as a SIP "net" mouth TTS, a sip security camera for RPI, etc.

 One reason for this project is simply to help me decide best practices for developing enterprise services in golang going forward.
-This project will eventually directly support building for traditional os packaging, offer ansible deployment, or docker creation, using a single top level Makefile.
+This project will eventually directly support building for traditional os packaging and offer ansible deployment using a single top level Makefile.

 ## Installation